Robin Cousins: Personal life

-In December 1980, Cousins was the subject of This Is Your Life, after being surprised by Eamonn Andrews in his home city of Bristol.
+In March 1980, Cousins was the subject of This Is Your Life, after being surprised by Eamonn Andrews in his home city of Bristol.

+In 2007, Cousins married his male partner.

-On 10 March 2012, he appeared on the gameshow All Star Family Fortunes with his nephews Tristan, Robin, James and Oliver.
+On 10 March 2012, he appeared on the gameshow All Star Family Fortunes with four of his nephews.
 He also appeared on the gameshow Tipping Point Lucky Stars in August 2013.

 Charity work

 Cousins is a significant patron of the Meningitis UK organization and the Starr Trust children's charity in Brighton.